lambdaclass/zruput/README.md

 ## Admission and Travel

-* Speakers will receive free admission to BuzzConf.
+* Speakers will receive free admission to BuzzConf and Zruput.
 * We are striving to provide some form of travel grant to assist with the costs of attending.
 We’ll post details here once a budget is finalized.